 A Spinal Angiogram is an examination of the blood vessels in your spine and also in your neck.

 A procedure to selectively affect the trigeminal ganglion

 C.T. stands for Computed Tomography The scanner itself is a machine with a circular hole in the centre.

 Perfusion CT is an X ray examination that looks at blood flow and the amount of blood within the brain.
 This can be combined successfully with acetazolamide (a diuretic medication, sometimes known as water tablets) to assess the blood flow of the brain more completely than any other methods mentioned below.

 M.R.
 Scanning is used to investigate a wide variety of conditions.
 It has several advantages over conventional imaging methods.
 One of the main advantages is that the procedure does not involve the use of ionising radiation (X-rays).

 This is a specialist X ray test to look at the spine.
 It is most often used in patients who cannot have an MRI scan or where alternative test results are unclear.

 Dr Kumar Das is a Consultant Neuroradiologist with 15 years’ experience based at The Walton Centre.
 He has expertise in all aspects of brain and spinal imaging.

 Consultant Interventional and Diagnostic Neuroradiologist at The Walton Centre, Honorary Consultant Interventional Neuroradiologist at Alder Hey Children’s NHS Foundation Trust and Honorary Clinical Lecturer at the University of Liverpool.

-Dr Maneesh Bhojak has been a Consultant Neuroradiologist working at The Walton Centre since 2010.
+Dr Maneesh Bhojak is a Consultant Neuroradiologist at The Walton Centre.